March 2, 2021

 Build good study habits

-One of the most essential parts of academic success is practicing good study habits.
+One of the most important parts of academic success is practicing good study habits.
 Developing and maintaining good study habits can increase your competence, confidence and self-esteem.
 It can also reduce your anxiety about deadlines and tests.
-You may also be able to reduce the number of hours spent studying, leaving more time for other crucial things in your life.
+You may also be able to reduce the number of hours spent studying, leaving more time for other important things in your life.

 Here are a few steps you can take to build good study habits: